cosmos/cosmos/GOVERNANCE_DOC.md

 ### Threshold

-Threshold is defined as the minimum ratio of `Yes` votes to `No` votes for the proposal to be accepted.
+Threshold is defined as the minimum proportion of `Yes` votes (excluding `Abstain` votes) for the proposal to be accepted.

 Initially, the threshold is set at 50% with a possibility to veto if more than 1/3rd of votes (excluding `Abstain` votes) are `NoWithVeto` votes.
-This means that proposals are accepted is the ratio of `Yes` votes to `No` votes at the end of the voting period is superior to 50% and if the number of `NoWithVeto` votes is inferior to 1/3rd of total votes (excluding `Abstain`).
+This means that proposals are accepted if the proportion of `Yes` votes (excluding `Abstain` votes) at the end of the voting period is superior to 50% and if the proportion of `NoWithVeto` votes is inferior to 1/3 (excluding `Abstain` votes).

 `Urgent` proposals also work with the aforementioned threshold, except there is another condition that can accelerate the acceptance of the proposal.
-Namely, if the ratio of `Yes` votes to `InitTotalVotingPower` exceeds 2/3, `UrgentProposal` will be immediately accepted, even if the `Voting period` is not finished. `InitTotalVotingPower` is the total voting power of all bonded Atom holders at the moment when the vote opens.
+Namely, if the ratio of `Yes` votes to `InitTotalVotingPower` exceeds 2:3, `UrgentProposal` will be immediately accepted, even if the `Voting period` is not finished. `InitTotalVotingPower` is the total voting power of all bonded Atom holders at the moment when the vote opens.

 ### Inheritance